edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonCommandLineOptions.md

 Can be overridden with [EDGEX_CONFIG_FILE](./CommonEnvironmentVariables.md#edgex_config_file) environment variable.

 !!! edgey "EdgeX 3.1"
-    Support for use of **either** a local private configuration file or URI of a private configuration.
+    Support for loading private configuration via URI is new in EdgeX 3.1.

 ## Config Provider